ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsoncloneeditor.md

 ## IJsonCloneEditor interface

-A specialized JSON editor which does a deep clone of a supplied .
+A specialized JSON editor which does a deep clone of a supplied `JsonValue`<!-- -->.

 **Signature:**